Man's Best Friend is a 1993 horror film written and directed by John Lafia (Child's Play 2).

 - Chameleon Camouflage: One of Max's many abilities.

-- Covers Always Lie: The home video cover has a Robot Dog, but Max is only a genetic monster, not a cyborg.
+- Covers Always Lie: The home video cover has a Robot Dog, but Max is only a genetically modified dog, not a cyborg.

 - Good Is Dumb: Maybe it wasn't a good idea to let loose the potentially dangerous lab animal.